Skip to main content

 Professional Install Guaranteed safety, warranty included Higher upfront costs

-In counties like Douglas and Jefferson, building codes require professional installation to meet safety regulations, which can add an extra $500 to $1,500 in inspection and permit fees.
+In counties like Douglas and Jefferson, the building codes require a professional install to meet safety rules, which adds another $500 to $1,500 in inspection and permit fees.

 Permitting Process in Colorado Counties

-Each county in Colorado has its permitting requirements for installing a gas insert.
-Below is a general guide for central counties:
+Every Colorado county has its own permit rules for a gas insert.
+Here's a rough guide for the central counties:

 County Permit Cost Average Processing Time